okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/policies/index.md

 Default policies also always have one default rule that you can't delete, and that rule is always the last rule in the priority order.
 When you add rules to the default policy, they have a higher priority than the default rule.

-The [`system` attribute](/docs/reference/api/policy/#policy-object) determines whether a system or a user created the policy.
+The [`system` attribute](/docs/reference/api/policy/#policy-object) determines whether a system or an admin created the policy.
 Default policies and default rules are the only policies and rules that have this attribute.
 The `system` attribute set to `TRUE` on default policies or rules indicates that those policies and rules are system-created policies, and you can't delete them.

 ## Policy types